Clough Tenderloin (Marinated Pork Tenderloin)

 Brown the tenderloin in a skillet on all sides to seal in the juices when it bakes.

 Place the browned tenderloin on a roasting pan (line the bottom with aluminum foil to make cleanup easier - the top should stay unlined to allow airflow).
+Pour the marinade in the bottom of the roasting pan.

 Cover and cook for approximately 30 minutes, or until no longer pink in the center.